 - Be sure to have outdoor items like bug spray, flashlights, and cozy pajamas and socks.
 Remember, even in the summer it can get chilly way up in the night!
 You can even make party favor bags with small flashlights (or try these!), insect repellent, comfy socks, and sleepover snacks.

-Why not turn it into a Trampoline VSCO Sleepover?
+Why not turn your sleepover theme into a fun Trampoline VSCO Sleepover?

 Cool Trampoline Ideas: What To Do On A Trampoline Sleepover

-- Make and eat campout snacks like s’mores.
+- Make and eat campout snacks like s’mores over fire pits — with supervision, of course (especially with young kids).

 - Make a hot chocolate charcuterie board.

-- Play games like truth or dare and card games.
+- Play games like truth or dare, board games, and card games.

 - Have pillow fights.